 SECTION 3.1.
 No student shall be denied access to nor shall an otherwise qualified individual be denied employment in the educational programs of the Governing Board solely because he or she is infected with a communicable disease or HIV infection.

 SECTION 3.2.
-A student or employee who is infected with a communicable disease or HIV infection will remain in his or her educational or employment setting unless he or she presents a significant risk of contagion as determined by the Governing Board after consultation with the student’s or employee’s physician, public health official knowledgeable about the disease and/or the Board's physician if in the judgment of the (School Leader or other title) it is necessary to consult a private physician.
+A student or employee who is infected with a communicable disease or HIV infection will remain in his or her educational or employment setting unless he or she presents a significant risk of contagion as determined by the Governing Board after consultation with the student’s or employee’s physician, public health official knowledgeable about the disease and/or the Board's physician if in the judgment of the Executive Director it is necessary to consult a private physician.
 SECTION 4.
 Prevention of Transmission

 SECTION 4.1.
-Each year, the (School Leader of other title) shall provide educational opportunities and review of this policy for all employees to become informed concerning transmissions of communicable disease and HIV infection.
+Each year, the Executive Director shall provide educational opportunities and review of this policy for all employees to become informed concerning transmissions of communicable disease and HIV infection.

 SECTION 4.1.1.
 Education and policy review shall include procedures to reduce the risk of transmitting communicable diseases and HIV infection, including precautions to be taken in handling bodily fluids and blood whenever necessary.
 Handling blood and body fluids shall be in a manner consistent with the Center for Disease Control's Universal Precautions for Handling Blood and Body Fluids.
 SECTION 5.
 Identification of Potential Risks